blockscout/blockscout/apps/indexer/README.md

 - `pending_transaction`: fetches pending transactions (i.e. not yet collated into a block) every second (`pending_transaction_interval`)
 - `block/realtime`: listens for new blocks from websocket and polls node for new blocks, imports new ones one by one
 - `block/catchup`: gets unfetched ranges of blocks, imports them in batches
+- `withdrawals`: optionally fetches withdrawals for old blocks (in the given from boundary of block numbers)

 Both block fetchers retrieve/extract the blocks themselves and the following additional data: